 - Look for blocked URLs and fix the blocked URLs.
 The robot files may not be working properly and made need adjustments.

 Did you note that every 24 Googlebots that visit your site are fake?
 Those are those nasty spammers and scrapers!
 According to Search Engine Watch, these nasty Googlebots are up 61% this year.

 If you know for sure you have them you can block them via your Google Webmaster tools but be sure not to block Google or the other major search engines as well.

 Speaking of nasty Googlebots and spammers – there are some now impersonating bloggers.
 I’ve had this happen several times now and want to share it so you can be on the lookout.

 @Lisapatb Hey Lisa, someone left a comment on two of my blogs as you, but I know it’s not you.
 So weird..

 — Mitch Mitchell (@Mitch_M) September 1, 2014

 So be extra careful approving blog comments out there!
-Thanks to Mitch Mitchell for pointing this out as well as Brian Hawkins at Hot Blog Tips.
+Thanks to Mitch Mitchell for pointing this one out.

 Does your blog or website have a sitemap?
 How often do you update your blog?
 I’d love to hear about your experience with it in the comments below.